WorldsEndDunce/My-first-android-app/README.md

 ## Allison's First Android App

 ### App Description
- Basic android app with a one-time use interactable button.
-(Might add more features later)
+ Basic android app with multiple user-interactive buttons that change the color of the text and background.
+Also allows the user to input their own custom text to display on the screen.

 ### App Walk-though (incomplete)
 `TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
 Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)